Tube tester: Self-service tube testers

-From the late 1920s until the early 1970s, many department stores, drug stores and grocery stores in the U.S. had a self-service tube-vending display.
-It typically consisted of a tube-tester atop a locked cabinet of tubes, with a flip chart of instructions.
-One would remove the tubes from a malfunctioning device, such as a radio or television, bring them to the store, and test them all, looking up the instructions from the model number on the tube and the flip chart.
+From the late 1920s until the early 1970s, many department stores, drug stores and grocery stores in the U.S. had self-service tube-vending displays.
+They typically consisted of a tube tester atop a locked cabinet of tubes, with a flip chart of instructions.
+One would remove the tubes from a malfunctioning device, such as a radio or television, bring them to the store, and test them all, looking up the instructions from the part number on the tube and the flip chart.
 If a tube was defective, store personnel would sell a replacement from the cabinet.

 At that time, tubes in consumer devices were installed in sockets and were easily replaceable, except for the CRT in televisions.
 Devices typically had a removable back with a diagram showing where to replace each tube.
 There were only a few types of tube socket; a radio or television set would have multiple identical sockets, so it was easy to mistakenly exchange tubes with different functions, but similar bases, between two different sockets.
 If testing showed all tubes to be working, the next step was a repair shop.
 As transistorized devices took over the market, the grocery-store tube-tester vanished.